jayjay-a/Maplestory-Patch-Logs/README.md

      - New Updates: Emoticon UI
      - New Updates: Chat Window UI
      - New Updates: Common UI
-     - New Updates: Map/Movement Improvements and Changes
-     - New Updates: Town Portal
-     - New Updates: Teleport Rock Revamp
-     - New Updates: World Map Revamp
-     - New Updates: Mini-Map Revamp
-     - New Updates: Common Map
      - New Updates: Boss/Mob Improvements and Changes
      - New Updates: Boss Reward Party Distribution System
      - New Updates: Common Boss/Mob